engineyard/ey-docs/pages/appcloud_updates_september_2011.md

 Fixed an issue where GitHub/Engine Yard account linking did not work for multiple repositories.
 (The GitHub Repository URI field appeared blank.)

-For information about GitHub/Engine Yard account linking (Beta) , see [[Linking a GitHub account to Engine Yard Cloud|linking-github-to-appcloud]].
+For information about GitHub/Engine Yard account linking (Beta) , see [[Linking a GitHub account to Engine Yard Cloud|linking-github-to-cloud]].

 <a href=#update13><h2 id="update13">Fix: Large PostgreSQL instances start</h2></a>